software-architecture-guild/katas-2025/README.md

 Anomalies and Appeals tables will be introduced in the Expert Admin Space to track and manage grading quality issues efficiently.

 4. **Validation Analysis**
-A Validation Analysis Table will store weekly snapshots of quality and performance data for each test and expert.
+A Validation Analysis Table will store weekly quality and performance data snapshots for each test and expert.
 This dataset will enable various analytical assessments to monitor and improve grading accuracy and efficiency.

 ### Development Viewpoint